rahulk87/GeneFunctionCodes/WGS/Readme.txt

-This folder contains scripts realted to whole genome sequencing data analysis.
+This folder contains scripts realted to whole genome and whole exome sequencing data analysis.